zahmadpost/attention_mechanisms_nlp/README.md

 ```python
 test_df.to_csv(‘AttentionModelResults.csv'
 ```
+## Evaluation Metrics
+As seen in the code above, we use the following evaluation metrics: Normalized Discounted Cummulative Gain (NDCG) @ 1, 3, and 5, Mean Average Precision, and Mean Reciprocal Rank.
+These metrics are common in Informaiton Retrieval tasks.
+In information retrieval, we aren't looking at just one result.
+In a perfect world, the exact match or answer to your query would always show up as the top result.
+In this case, a search engine would only ever need to return one result.
+However, that's not the world we live in.
+Often what we are searching for will appear in the 3rd or 5th result.
+This is what NDCG is measuring.
+IT's telling us how accurately our model is returning results in the first, third, and fifth positions.
+Mean Average Precision and Mean Reciprocal Rank are metrics that also quantify how well our model is performing.
+To learn more, check out [this fantastic tutorial](https://medium.com/swlh/rank-aware-recsys-evaluation-metrics-5191bba16832).

+## Conclusion
+This tutorial covers some of the basics of attention mechanisms, information retrieval, evaluation metrics, and dives into the code of how to program an additive attention mechanism.
+We use an attention mechanism along with the MatchZoo Python library and demonstrate how to define a custom deep learning-based short text matching model using MatchZoo, Keras, Tensorflow, and Numpy.
+To read more about attention mechanisms, please visit some of the resources linked to below.
+Attention mechanisms can take your NLP models from average to extraordinary, and are relatively straightforward to implement!
+Give them a shot and share your results!
 ## References
 * Nicholson, C. (n.d.).
 A Beginner’s Guide to Attention Mechanisms and Memory Networks.
 Pathmind.
 Retrieved May 1, 2021, from https://wiki.pathmind.com/attention-mechanism-memory-network
 * Lamba, H. (2019, May 9).
 Intuitive Understanding of Attention Mechanism in Deep Learning.
 Medium. https://towardsdatascience.com/intuitive-understanding-of-attention-mechanism-in-deep-learning-6c9482aecf4f